New Zealand First: Foundation

-On 19 March 1993, Peters resigned from the then governing National Party.
-He resigned from Parliament, triggering a by-election in his electorate on 17 April 1993 in which he stood as an independent, winning with 90.8% of votes.
+By late 1991, the National Party had become the most unpopular governing party since the Great Depression, with one poll result putting them as low as 22%.
+After his sacking, Peters decided to capitalise on National's unpopularity.
+On 19 March 1993, Peters resigned from the National Party.
+He also resigned from Parliament, triggering a by-election in his electorate on 17 April 1993 in which he stood as an independent, winning with 90.8% of votes due to neither Labour nor National running a candidate.
 On 18 July 1993, shortly before the writs were issued for that year's general election, Peters formed New Zealand First as a political grouping.
-At the time of its formation, New Zealand First's policy platform was broadly conservative—Peters claimed to be reviving National policies from which the Bolger government had departed.
+At the time of its formation, New Zealand First's policy platform was broadly conservative and reactionary in that it opposed both Labour and National, the major centre-left and centre-right parties respectively.
+Peters claimed to be reviving National policies from which the Bolger government had departed.